Vyral/base-template/_posts/2019-09-23-reintroducing-our-teams-closing-coordinator.md

 {% include youtube.html %}

-The Stary Group’s own Brittany Perez joins us once again today to discuss her new role as closing coordinator, and we can’t wait to explain what this means for you.
+<p style="text-align: center;"><em>The Stary Group’s own Brittany Perez joins us once again today to discuss her new role as closing coordinator, and we can’t wait to explain what this means for you.</em></p>

 Our special guest today is one you may recognize: the Stary Group’s own Brittany Perez.
 As our listing coordinator, Brittany previously handled all the backend work for agents on our team—from contract to close.&nbsp;